 Abstract

-Edna Paul was a pioneer aviatrix during the golden age of flight, first flying as a teenager in the late 1920s and continued into the 1940s.
-Originally from St. Louis, she frequented nearby airfields and attended the infamous National Air Races.
-Paul discusses the circumstances surrounding her time as a pilot; focusing on her early years as a teenager, a record-setting altitude flight, an anniversary flight made after her 100th birthday, and the sentiment of her family and friends concerning her life as a pilot.
+Edna Paul was a pioneer aviatrix during the golden age of flight, first flying as a teenager in the late 1920s.
+Paul continued as a pilot into the 1940s.
+Originally from St. Louis, she frequented nearby airfields and attended the Cleveland National Air Races.
+Paul discusses the circumstances surrounding her time as a pilot, focusing on her teenage years, a record-setting altitude flight, an anniversary flight made after her 100th birthday, and the sentiment of her family and friends concerning her life as a pilot.

 Loading...